Designing a Course

 - Audience: What is the course level?
 Is it intended to introduce students to the discipline (or to one aspect of it)?
 Or is the goal to add to the knowledge and skills of more advanced students?

 - Department and disciplinary 'fit': How does this course align with other courses in the department?
 Does it flow naturally into/out of other courses?
 Is it a required course in a major, minor, or cluster?

 - Course content: What are the key themes that you want your students to understand and be able to apply by the end of the course?
 Also, what skills do you want them to gain?
 These should be articulated right from the start.

 - Classroom/tutorial/recitation/laboratory activities: What kinds of tasks would best support your students in learning this content?
-For example: traditional 'chalk & talk' lectures?
-Group presentations?
-Impromptu quizzes?
-Movies?
-Guest lecturers?
-Field trips?
-Just as there are fifty ways to leave your lover, so too are there many alternatives to the traditional lecture as a learning event.
+For example: traditional 'chalk and talk' lectures, group presentations, impromptu quizzes, movies, guest lecturers, or field trips?
+There are many alternatives to the traditional lecture as a learning event.